 The Romans were very meticulous in their executions for capital crimes.
 In most cases, the men who were crucified were left on their cross for extended periods of time as a deterrent to those who might consider committing the same crime.
-It was not uncommon for wild dogs to carry off most of the body, leaving nothing left to place in a grave.
-In Jesus case, the Roman authorities would never have released Jesus body to Joseph of Arimathea and Nicodemus if they had not personally verified that Jesus was dead.
+It was not uncommon for wild dogs to carry off most of the body, leaving nothing to place in a grave.
+In Jesus’ case, the Roman authorities would never have released Jesus’ body to Joseph of Arimathea and Nicodemus, if they had not personally verified that Jesus was dead.

-In keeping with Matthew’s tradition of seeking to prove, from the scriptures, that Jesus fulfilled all of the Old Testament prophecies which concern the Messiah; he makes a special point of informing us that Joseph is the rich man whom Isaiah describes.
+In keeping with Matthew’s tradition of seeking to prove, from the scriptures, that Jesus fulfilled all of the Old Testament prophecies that concern the Messiah, he makes a special point of informing us that Joseph is the rich man whom Isaiah describes.

 For these things were done that the Scripture should be fulfilled… John 19:35

-It is clear that Matthew was attributing the donation of a rich man’s tomb, owned by Joseph of Arimathea for Jesus’ burial; to the prophecy of Isaiah 53:9.
-This is an important piece of evidence in our attempts at aligning the events of Jesus,’ Life with all of the Old Testament prophecies of the Messiah.
-There is no doubt, whatsoever, that Matthew believed that Jesus was both, fulfilling all of Isaiah’s prophecies about the Messiah; and that He personally believed that Jesus was the one to whom Isaiah was speaking of.
+It is clear that Matthew was attributing the donation of a rich man’s tomb, owned by Joseph of Arimathea for Jesus’ burial, to the prophecy of Isaiah 53:9.
+This is an important piece of evidence in our attempts at aligning the events of Jesus’ life with all of the Old Testament prophecies of the Messiah.
+There is no doubt whatsoever that Matthew believed Jesus was fulfilling all of Isaiah’s prophecies about the Messiah, and he personally believed that Jesus was the one to whom Isaiah was speaking of.

 Mark 14:3-9 And being in Bethany at the house of Simon the leper, as He sat at the table, a woman came having an alabaster flask of very costly oil of spikenard.
 Then she broke the flask and poured it on His head.
 4 But there were some who were indignant among themselves, and said, “Why was this fragrant oil wasted?
 5 For it might have been sold for more than three hundred denarii and given to the poor.”
 And they criticized her sharply.
 6 But Jesus said, “Let her alone.
 Why do you trouble her?
 She has done a good work for Me.
 7 For you have the poor with you always, and whenever you wish you may do them good; but Me you do not have always.
 8 She has done what she could.
 She has come beforehand to anoint My body for burial.
 9 Assuredly, I say to you, wherever this gospel is preached in the whole world, what this woman has done will also be told as a memorial to her.”

 Nothing that we do for the Lord is ever wasted.
-Jesus keeps special records of those who lovingly speak of Him, live for Him, and set as their heart’s desire; a firm commitment to make Him known to the world.
-Someday when Jesus returns, He will reward all those who did so many loving deeds for Him, that were perhaps, never known by others.
-The prophet Malachi writes that those who simply spoke to each other about the Lord, had their words recorded in books as a remembrance.
-The Lord seems to delight in recording the acts of love that we do for Him and has planned to later reward all those who have loved Him with their lives.
+Jesus keeps special records of those who lovingly speak of Him, live for Him; and set, as their heart’s desire, a firm commitment to make Him known to the world.
+Someday when Jesus returns, He will reward all those who did so many loving deeds for Him that were perhaps never known by others.
+The prophet Malachi writes that those who simply spoke to each other about the Lord had their words recorded in books as a remembrance.
+The Lord seems to delight in recording the acts of love we do for Him, and has planned to later reward all those who have loved Him with their lives.